stfbk/mig-t/doc/language.md

 A message is divided in three parts

 - `url` only for requests, is the message whithout head and without body
-- `head` is the message without body and without url
+- `head` contains all the message except the body
-- `body` is the message without head and without url
+- `body` is the message without head

 ## Message Operations